JayeshMShinde/gemini-clone/README.md

 # Gemini Clone 🌟

 Welcome to the **Gemini Clone** repository!
 This project is a full-stack implementation of a chat application inspired by Gemini, featuring real-time AI conversations, dynamic chat history, and a user-friendly interface.
-The application is built using **Next.js** for the front end and leverages **WebSockets** for real-time communication with an AI model.
+The application is built using **React.js** for the front end.

 ## Features 🚀